Run Autonity Oracle Server

 to your configuration before running oracle server

-file is preset to a testing configuration using test key credentials.
+file is preset to a testing configuration set to use the test credentials.

 ) at minimum, the server will error with an unable to load key message: